 Rowing Australia Inc (RA), the national federation (NF), is responsible for the conduct of rowing in Australia.
 Its members are the State Associations.
-RA is responsible for selection of representative Australian teams for the Olympic Games, World Championships, World Under 23 Championships, Trans Tasman teams and Junior World Championships.
+RA is responsible for selection of representative Australian teams for the Olympic Games, World Championships, World Under 23 Championships, Trans Tasman Series and Junior World Championships.
 It also conducts national regattas including the Australian Championships.

 RA is recognized by FISA (Federation Internationale des Societies d’Aviron – the International Rowing Federation) which itself is a constituent member of the IOC and is therefore a sport eligible for inclusion in the Olympic Games.

 RA was initially established on 1st May 1925 as the Australian Amateur Rowing Council.
 It was incorporated on the 15th of November 1982, changed its name to Australian Rowing Council Inc in 1984, changed its name to Rowing Australia Inc on 2nd March 1996 and finally became a public company in January 2007 and so became Rowing Australia Ltd.

 Prior to 1925, the conduct of the Interstate Championships and representation at the Olympic Games was managed by the State Associations initially by correspondence and later by Interstate Conferences which met at the Interstate Championships.
 These conferences became annual events from 1907 excepting the war years.
 A proposal to form the Australian Amateur Rowing Council failed at the 1909 conference in favour of the continuation of the conference system.

 Regulations were brought into effect for the conduct of the Intercolonial and Interstate Championships well prior to the formation of RA.
 Whilst there were many debates over rules from the very first race, the first call for a conference came from NSW in February 1887 to discuss the possibility of sending a combined crew from all colonies to compete in England.